 In a second option, the scaling factor of a chroma block is derived from the luma samples neighboring the luma block co-located with the top-left sample of the chroma block.
 Several variants have been tested, and the simple solution of using the top luma sample, or, if the top luma sample is not available, the left luma sample, neighboring the collocated luma block, was retained as preserving most of the chroma gain.

-An additional constraint is added, consisting in considering that a neighboring luma sample is not available if it is outside a non-overlapping area, which is typically the CTU, or the VDPU, comprising the top-left chroma sample.
+An additional constraint is added, consisting in considering that a neighboring luma sample is not available if it is outside a non-overlapping area, which is typically the VDPU, comprising the top-left chroma sample.

 This is illustrated in the 4 examples of Figure 2.
 The chroma block is indicated in bold lines, the luma block collocated with the top-left chroma sample in thin lines, and the non-overlapping area in dashed lines.
 The considered neighboring luma sample used to derive the chroma residual scaling factor is indicated in red lines.
 Non-available neighboring luma samples are indicated in hatched squares.

 In this option, the maximum structural delay to process the chroma residual is strongly reduced since no luma sample collocated with the chroma block are used, and only luma samples from previously processed blocks are needed.
-In terms of memory, only luma samples from the current CTU or VDPU are needed.
+In terms of memory, only luma samples from the current VDPU are needed.

 Figure 2.
 Examples of chroma residual scaling activation/de-activation according to Option 2.

+Proposal Option 3

+The third option is based on the same principle as Option 2, but instead of using the top or left neighboring sample of the co-located luma block, the average value of the top line over the collocated luma block and left column outside the collocated luma block is used to derive the chroma residual scaling factor.

 Results

 Option 1

+SDR content

-BD-rate variations relative to VTM4.0 using Option1 are reported in the table below.
-Full results are in the attached xls file “crsDualT_vs_VTM4.0”.
-HDR results are also provided in attachment.
+BD-rate variations relative to VTM4.0 for SDR content using Option1 are reported in the table below.
+Full results are in the attached xls file “option1_vs_VTM4.0_SDR”.
+Note that in RA, in-loop reshaping does not apply to intra tile groups for class A1 and A2, therefore the proposal does not impact class A1 and A2 in RA.